rust-lang/rfcs/text/3543-patchable-function-entry.md

 The primary advantage of this design is that it does not require us to do anything.

 ### Only compiler flag
-In this design, we only add the `-Z patchable-function-entry` flag and not the attribute.
+In this design, we only add the `-C patchable-function-entry` flag and not the attribute.
 This is enough for today - it would allow Rust to participate in these schemes, and in the event that a user *deeply* needed an uninstrumented function, they could build it as a separate crate.

 This design has two drawbacks: